SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 Almost every source on this passage in Latin mentions that Calgacus is making a sarcastic play on words, comparing to "peace given to the world" inscribed on many Roman medals.
 I've looked long and hard, but have never seen such a medal, nor have I seen the inscription in the original Latin.
-(I would probably gloss it as "pax mundo donatur").
-This makes me suspicious that it's a folk theorm of classicists, but it's so good it's hard to resist.
+(I would probably gloss it as "pax mundo donatur", but I am an amateur in these matters.)
+This makes me suspicious that it's a folk theorem of classicists, but it's so good it's hard to resist.

 So there you have it: Russians running the fascist game plan as old as the Romans.
-Smash everything, kill everybody, then stand proudly atop the smoking rubble and declare it to be success.
+Smash everything, kill everybody, then stand proudly atop the fuming rubble and declare it to be success.